michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0112.md

 ### Definition
 - adj: impossible to avoid or evade:"inescapable conclusion"
 ### Family
+- unavoidable: unavoidability, unavoidably+
-unavoidable: unavoidability, unavoidably+;avoid: avoidable, avoidance, avoided, avoiding, avoids;avoidable: avoidably, unavoidable;avoidance: avoidances
+- avoid: avoidable, avoidance, avoided, avoiding, avoids
+- avoidable: avoidably, unavoidable
+- avoidance: avoidances
 ### Examples
 - Anslow says he wanted the confronting distress of the reports to be just as unavoidable for those walking past.
 - But the photographic evidence of these past 10 months is unavoidable.